New multi-level site will provide community spaces and state-of-the-art sports facilities in Croydon

 - installing more bins, benches and cycle parking

-The project follows a string of work for the London Borough of Croydon where are team has created, among others, Oasis Academy, a new secondary school with focus on sport and science and Harris Academy, a Sunesis design school; the 8th school we have built in Croydon.
-Our people have also spent a lot of time working with community projects such as Croydon charity Lives not Knives to leave a lasting legacy in the area.
+The project follows a string of work for the London Borough of Croydon where our team has created, among others, Oasis Academy, a new secondary school with focus on sport and science and Harris Academy, a Sunesis design school; the 8th school we have built in Croydon.